nomad-vagabond/asterion/README.md

 1. Clone this repository to your hard drive.

-2. Make directory asteroid_data in the project root.

-3. Download asteroid database http://www.ianww.com/latest_fulldb.csv and put it to ./asteroid_data
+2. Download asteroid database http://www.ianww.com/latest_fulldb.csv and put it to ./asteroid_data

-4. Generate virtual asteroid orbits by running script generate_orbits.py
+3. Generate virtual asteroid orbits by running script generate_orbits.py

     You can vsualize generated orbits by running visualize_data_gl.py

-5. Run asterion_learn.py to train classifier and predict results.
+4. Run asterion_learn.py to train classifier on virtual asteroids and test it on real dataset.

 To work with library you need next python packeges being installed on your system: